-As buying and selling cryptocurrencies becomes more popular, the amount of exchanges offering lesser-known coins such as Peercoin, NEXO, NEO, Golem and many more goes up, so you shouldn’t find it difficult to locate a suitable place to buy Peercoin.
-Here are a couple of our favourite exchanges where you’ll be able to buy PPC:
+As buying and selling cryptocurrencies becomes more popular, the amount of exchanges offering lesser-known coins such as Peercoin, NEXO, NEO, Golem and many more goes up, so you shouldn’t find it difficult to find a place that offers Peercoin.
+Here are a couple of our favourite exchanges:

-- Changelly: If you’re looking for the easiest way to buy Peercoin at a great rate, then look no further than Changelly.
+- Changelly: If you’re looking for the easiest way to get Peercoin at a great rate, then look no further than Changelly.

 - Coinswitch: It’s hard to fault the simplicity of Coinswitch too.
 Simply go to the website, find PPC in the dropdown and away you go.
-Coinswitch will let you buy some cryptocurrencies with fiat money, but you’ll need to use Bitcoin or an equivalent cryptocurrency to buy Peercoin.
+Coinswitch will let you buy some cryptocurrencies with fiat money, but you’ll need to use Bitcoin or an equivalent cryptocurrency for Peercoin.

 Step 3.
 Withdraw your Peercoin

 If you already have a wallet, it’s a good idea to transfer your new coins there as soon as possible.
 It’s much safer than leaving it on the exchange.